oehf/ipf/platform-camel/ihe/fhir/dstu2/mhd/src/site/markdown/iti67.md

-## `mhd-iti67` component
+## `mhd-iti67` component (DSTU2)

-The mhd-iti67 component provides interfaces for actors of the *Find Document References* IHE transaction (ITI-67), which is described in the [MHD Supplement](https://ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_MHD.pdf).
+The mhd-iti67 component provides interfaces for actors of the *Find Document References* IHE transaction (ITI-67).
+Note that this component implements the 2016/2017 version of this profile.

 ### Actors